RaspberryPiFoundation/python-curriculum/en-GB/colourful-creations/index.md

    ![screenshot](images/colourful-write.png)

+   You don't have to use the 'Arial' font, you could try 'Verdana', 'Times' or 'Courier'.

+   '40' is the font size, you can try changing that too.

 + Try different colours until you get two that you really like that look good together.

 ## Save Your Project {.save}